Companies find a new purpose; workplace rules have changed

 Less than a week after saying it planned to reopen five North American assembly plants, Ford has decided that those facilities will remain closed indefinitely.
 The announcement to reopen got a cool reception from the United Auto Workers union.

-The spread of the virus has begun to hit Detroit hard.
-The number of coronavirus cases in Michigan reached 6,498 Monday, an 18% increase, while deaths rose to 184 from 132.
-TCF Center in downtown Detroit soon will be turned into a 900-bed field hospital for COVID-19 patients who are not critically ill.
+The spread of the virus has begun to hit Michigan hard.
+The TCF Center in downtown Detroit soon will be turned into a 900-bed field hospital for COVID-19 patients.

-SAFETY IN THE WORKPLACE: The workplace environment, for those companies that must have workers on location, is changing radically.
+SAFETY IN THE WORKPLACE: The workplace environment, for those companies that must have workers on location, is changing.

-Any worker with a temperature of 100 degrees or more will be sent home, with pay, until they are fever-free for at least three days.

-Under pressure from workers, Walmart will be issuing masks and gloves to those who want them.
+Walmart will also be issuing masks and gloves to those who want them.
 Walmart said it has been following the guidelines from the Centers for Disease Control and Prevention, which have said those items would do little good for the healthy.
 Those guidelines are now under aggressive review by health officials.

-"This is new territory," said spokesman Dan Bartlett.
-"We are learning on an hour-by-hour basis."

-Included is a requirement that autoworkers workers “self-certify” online every day before work that they do not have any coronavirus symptoms.
+Ford will require that workers “self-certify” online every day before work that they do not have any coronavirus symptoms.
 The company will verify the self-certification before letting them inside, it said.

 Facilities will be reconfigured so that workers remain six feet or more apart on the factory floor.
 There will be time between shifts for equipment to be sanitized and so that one shift of workers doesn’t cross paths with another, Ford said.
 Some work stations will be shielded from others, while some workers will be given protective gear depending on need, the company said.